dbissell6/DFIR/Blue_Book/Blue_Book.md

-**Static Analysis Techniques**: Static analysis techniques involve analyzing the code of a program without actually executing it.
-Some techniques include disassembly, decompilation, and string analysis.
-Disassembly involves translating machine code into assembly code to better understand the program's behavior.
-Decompilation involves converting compiled code back into its original source code.
-String analysis involves analyzing the strings contained within a program to identify potential malicious behavior.

-**Dynamic Analysis Techniques**: Dynamic analysis techniques involve analyzing the behavior of a program as it executes.
-Techniques like debugging and sandboxing can be used to analyze malware in a controlled environment.
-Debugging allows analysts to step through a program and observe its behavior at runtime.
-Sandboxing involves running a program in an isolated environment to analyze its behavior without risking damage to the host system.

-**Fileless Malware**: Fileless malware is a type of malware that operates entirely in memory, making it difficult to detect and analyze.
-It can be executed through legitimate processes, such as PowerShell or WMI, and can evade traditional antivirus solutions.
-Detection and analysis of fileless malware requires a thorough understanding of the underlying system and its behavior.

 **Data Exfiltration Techniques**: Data exfiltration techniques are methods used by attackers to extract data from a compromised system.
 Common techniques include DNS exfiltration, FTP exfiltration, and HTTP exfiltration.
 DNS exfiltration involves sending stolen data in DNS queries.
 FTP exfiltration involves using FTP to transfer data to an attacker-controlled server.
 HTTP exfiltration involves sending stolen data over HTTP requests.

-**Advanced Obfuscation Techniques**: Advanced obfuscation techniques are used by malware authors to make their code more difficult to analyze and detect.
-Techniques like code obfuscation and packers can make malware more resilient to analysis.
-Detection and analysis of advanced obfuscation techniques requires a deep understanding of the underlying code and the ability to identify patterns and anomalies.

-**File Carving**: File carving is a technique used to extract data from a file or disk image without the use of a file system.
-This technique can be used to recover lost or deleted files or to analyze malware that may be hiding within a file.
-Some commonly used file carving tools include Scalpel, Foremost, and PhotoRec.
-It requires a deep understanding of the file structure and data recovery techniques.

 ##
 Bulk_Extractor is a tool that will scan pcaps, mem.raw ...